homyplan/Task_09-ResultsTable/README.md

 # Task_09-ResultsTable

 1. Prepare and share with us test project of Yours on github
-2. Fetch data from file (results.json) included in this repo, or serve data from prepared by Yourself rest API (add instructions to README.md how to run server)
+2. Fetch data from file (results.json) included in this repo, or serve data from prepared by Yourself rest API (add instructions to README.md how to run server).
+You will find list of jobs there with some additional data.
 3. Design and prepare a table as a component containing data from attached json file: results.json
 4. Use chapter descriptions/title from the table below